 How To Install An In-Ground Trampoline

-In-ground rectangle trampolines are great if you have a scenic view you wish to protect from the obstruction that a safety net can be, or you live in a high wind area and want to further minimize the risk of a trampoline blowing away.
+In-ground rectangle trampolines are great if you have a scenic view you wish to protect from the obstruction that a safety net can be, or if you live in a high wind area and want to further minimize the risk of a trampoline blowing away or the users simply enjoy the ground level access.

 Who Installs In-Ground Trampolines?